azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 ## Verifying that Tenant Security Solution installation is complete

-Below steps will help you to understand different resources and functions created as part of setup along with purpose of each component.
+Below steps will help you to verify and understand different resources and functions created as part of setup along with purpose.

 **1: Verify resources created as part of setup**

-i) In the Azure portal, Go to hosting subscription, select the scan host resource group ('AzSK-AzTS-Solution-RG' from example) that has been created during the setup.
+i) In the Azure portal, Go to hosting subscription, select the scan host resource group that has been created during the setup.

 **2:** Verify below resources got created.